talon-one/TalonOne.cs/docs/IntegrationApi.md

 Create referral code for an advocate

 Creates a referral code for an advocate.
-The code will be valid for the referral campaign for which is created, indicated in the `campaignId` parameter, and will be associated with the profile specified in the `advocateProfileIntegrationId` parameter as the advocate's profile.
+The code will be valid for the referral campaign for which is created, indicated in the `campaignId` parameter, and will be associated with the profile specified in the `advocateProfileIntegrationId` parameter as the advocate's profile.  **Note:** Any [referral limits](https://docs.talon.one/docs/product/campaigns/settings/managing-campaign-budgets#referral-limits) set are ignored when you use this endpoint.

 ### Example
 ```csharp